oleksandrmakhno/api-bridge-pimcore/README.md

 1. very simple
 2. in magento we have product 'shirt' with sku = e123
-3. in pimcore we have MagentoBaseProduct 'shirt' with sku = e123
+3. in pimcore we have object MagentoBaseProduct 'shirt' with sku = e123
 4. when in magento we open PDP (product details page) for 'shirt' - api call to pimcore fetch product media data

 ## Magento extension installation